edbkei/dissertation/README.md

 ./do.py a.
 This command reads all assets existing in the ledger.
 It runs interface GetAllAssets.\
 ./do.py t arg2 arg3.
 This command (t)ransfer asset pointed by arg2 to new owner pointed by arg3.
 It runs interface TransferAsset.

+Note: the script do.py will be used to control asset in the ledger of hyperledger fabric, and its behaviour will be used by hyperledger aries agents to complete the business case.

 #### 3.3.2 Hyperledger Caliper